nicolai5965/Ai_Financial_Assistant/frontend/FRONTEND_DOCS.md

           message?: string;            // Optional custom loading message }
         ```
+      - **Implementation Details**:
+        - Uses a relative container with an absolutely positioned overlay
+        - Leverages styled-jsx for component-scoped styling
+        - Follows DRY principles with extracted styling constants
+        - Maintains clean, organized code with proper documentation
+    - `StockSettingsSidebar.js`:
+      - **Purpose**: Provides a toggleable sidebar for configuring chart settings and technical indicators
+      - **Location**: `frontend/src/components/stock/StockSettingsSidebar.js`
+      - **Key Features**:
+        - Toggleable sidebar for adjusting chart settings without leaving the main view
+        - Form inputs for days of history, interval, and chart type
+        - Categorized technical indicator selection organized by panel type
+        - Parameter configuration for selected indicators
+        - Panel assignment controls to determine where each indicator appears
+        - Responsive design that works well on various screen sizes
+      - **Props**:
+        ```typescript
+        interface StockSettingsSidebarProps {
+          isOpen: boolean;             // Whether the sidebar is open
+          toggleSidebar: () => void;   // Function to toggle sidebar state
+          config: object;              // Current chart configuration
+          onInputChange: (e) => void;  // Handler for input changes
+          onIndicatorChange: (e) => void; // Handler for indicator selection
+          onSubmit: (e) => void;       // Handler for form submission
+          isLoading: boolean;          // Whether a chart update is in progress
+          indicatorConfigs: object;    // Configuration for each indicator
+          panelAssignments: object;    // Panel assignments for indicators
+          onParamChange: (name, param, value) => void; // Handler for parameter changes
+          onPanelChange: (name, panel) => void; // Handler for panel assignment changes }
+        ```
+      - **Implementation Details**:
+        - **Modular Design**:
+          - Breaks down UI rendering into helper functions for better maintainability
+          - Implements `renderFormGroup`, `renderIndicatorGroup`, and `renderParameterConfig` helper functions
+          - Extracts utility functions like `isIndicatorConfigured` and `getIndicatorName` to improve readability
+        - **Styling Constants**:
+          - Defines a comprehensive set of styling constants at the top of the file
+          - Uses constants for consistent styling across the component
+          - Implements variables for sizes, colors, and spacing for easy theming
+        - **Comprehensive JSDoc Documentation**:
+          - Detailed component description with proper JSDoc format
+          - Full documentation of all parameters, props, and helper functions
+          - Clear explanations of function purposes and return values
+        - **Event Handling**:
+          - Proper event handlers with appropriate debugging logs
+          - Consistent naming conventions for all handler functions
+          - Clear separation of event handlers and rendering logic
+        - **Clean, Maintainable Code**:
+          - Well-organized structure with logical grouping of related functions
+          - Follows DRY principles throughout the component
+          - Uses consistent naming conventions and formatting
   - `common/`: Shared components used across multiple features
   - `reports/`: Components specific to the financial reporting functionality